yegor256/blog/_posts/2015/sep/2015-09-10-testing-exit-criteria.md

 reporting bugs, communicating with programmers when necessary, doing their best to find what's wrong.
 Eventually they stop and say "we're done."
 How do they know when to stop?
 When there is enough testing?
-It's obvious&mdash;when there are _no more bugs left_ and the product can be shipped!
+It's obvious---when there are _no more bugs left_ and the product can be shipped!
 If you think like this, I have bad news for you.
 You're _fundamentally wrong_.